Mayflower Society Museum

 Plymouth Rock information

-In 1774, 20 yoke of oxen were harnessed to the rock to move it – splitting the rock in the process.
+In 1774, 20 yoke of oxen were harnessed to the rock to move it – splitting it in the process.
 Half of the cloven boulder went on display in Pilgrim Hall from 1834 to 1867.
 The sea and wind lashed at the other half, and innumerable small pieces were chipped off and carried away by souvenir hunters over the centuries.
 By the 20th century the rock was an endangered artifact, and steps were taken to protect it.
 In 1921 the reunited halves were sheltered in the present granite enclosure.
 In 1989 the rock was repaired and strengthened to withstand weathering.
 And so it stands today, relatively small, broken and mended, an enduring symbol of the quest for religious freedom.